Maid café: Employees

 These maids are almost always younger women, ranging from around 18 years old to their mid-twenties.
 These women make roughly around the Japanese minimum wage and tend to live with their families.
 The maids themselves tend to be interested in anime and other aspects of otaku culture, which also allows them to create further connections with their patrons.
-However, these jobs tend to not be careers for these women, rather being stopgaps before acquiring permanent employment elsewhere.
-Contrary to popular belief, the maids themselves tend to enjoy their work due to the ability to express themselves and explore the café's alternate character universe alongside the patrons.
-However, issues still remain regarding patron conduct outside the workplace.
+However, these jobs tend not to be careers for these women, but rather stopgaps before acquiring permanent employment elsewhere.
+Contrary to popular belief, the maids themselves tend to enjoy their work because they can express themselves and explore the café's alternate character universe alongside the patrons.
+However, issues remain regarding patron conduct outside the workplace.
 Although strict rules are established to prevent disorderly conduct at these cafés, some customers violate these rules and attempt to make contact outside the workplace, causing maids to experience discomfort.
 Preserving a particular image/identity is also vital to upholding the fantasy component of these establishments.
 In addition to the strict rules for patrons, the maids adopt different names for work and are not allowed to smoke or drink.
 Their personal relationships with men are also affected, as they cannot spend time with other Akihabara men.
-By doing so, this allows the maids to uphold a specific identity to their patrons and potential customers.
+Doing so allows the maids to uphold a specific identity for their patrons and potential customers.
 When their careers as maids come to a close, whether due to age or by choice, some can opt to work for the corporate agencies behind these cafés.
-For example, one prominent maid from home cafe opted to work on the advertising side of the industry after entering the dating scene and therefore altering her identity as a maid.
+For example, one prominent maid from a home cafe opted to work in advertising after entering the dating scene, thereby altering her identity as a maid.